kyma-project/kyma/docs/04-operation-guides/troubleshooting/security/sec-02-oauth2-protected-apirules.md

 ---
-title: No access to OAuth2 protected API Rules
+title: No access to OAuth2 protected APIRules
 ---

 ## Symptom